 I need help with course selection for my upcoming senior year.
 Is there someone that can help me with this?

 We suggest you discuss your senior course schedule with your guidance counselor so that you can choose the schedule that is most appropriate for reaching your goals.
-The strength of an applicant's senior year program is one of the many factors we consider during our review process.
+The strength of an applicant’s senior year program is one of the many factors we consider during our review process.
 Please note that your online Self-Reported Academic Record must show that you will graduate with at least 16 academic units.
-Click here for more information about our entrance requirements.
+Read more information about our entrance requirements for first-year applicants.

-Deferrals of admission may be granted to first-year applicants admitted for the fall semester and to transfer applicants who will be pursuing U.S. military service.
+Deferrals of admission may be granted on a case-by-case basis to first-year applicants admitted for the fall semester.
 Students wishing to defer their offers of admission must make requests in writing by May 1.
+Read more information about admissions deferrals at Rutgers on the “accept your admission” page.